If you’ve asked yourself, “What does a humidifier do?” this post will help answer that.

 Ultrasonic type humidifiers

-They often appear somewhat similar in appearance to their warm mist counterparts, but don’t require nearly as much power consumption since they’re more energy efficient.
+They often look similar in appearance to their warm mist counterparts but don’t need nearly as much power to work since they’re more energy-efficient.

 Impeller type (electromechanical) humidifiers

-An impeller type humidifier, unlike others, contains a motor and “fan” assembly to stir up water and produce a fine mist.
-This is an older technology and is less commonly found today, but can still provide a simple and easy to use way to keep a room at a comfortable moisture level.
+An impeller type humidifier, unlike others, has a motor and “fan” assembly to stir the water and produce a fine mist.
+This is an older technology and is less commonly found today, but can still offer a simple and easy to use way to keep a room at a comfortable moisture level.
 This Vicks V400R model is a great example.

 Products classified as impeller models are those like I had as a child.
 They work by using a rapidly spinning disk with “fingers” sort of like fan blades to disturb water and allow tiny droplets to escape as a water mist.

-These product a bit more noise when operating and aren’t quite as common as they once were due to the newer ultrasonic and warm mist models available today.
+These make a bit more noise when operating and aren’t as common as they once were due to the newer ultrasonic and warm mist models available today.